CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Results

 Figure \ref{fig:calibration} shows how the observed column densities of \ce{H2O} and \ce{CO2} depend on their vapour masses over the course of the disc evolution, now for smooth discs in all three scenarios.

 In Scenario 1, the measured water column density is almost entirely insensitive to the true vapour mass and underlying column density.
-As discussed above (in the context of the lack of a clear delivery signature in the visible water column density at $10^4\,\mathrm{yr}$), this occurs since both the water vapour released by the dust grains that cross the snowline - and the dust grains themselves - move with the gas inside of the snowline.
+As discussed above (in the context of the lack of a clear delivery signature in the visible water column density at $10^4\,\mathrm{yr}$), this occurs because both the water vapour released by the dust grains that cross the snow line - and the dust grains themselves - move with the gas inside of the snow line.
 Therefore, while radial drift enhances the mass of water in the inner disc, it also enhances the amount of dust and makes the disc more optically thick.
 The water vapour is thus hidden by the very same dust that delivers it.
 This constant value of the visible water column density can be explained quite simply.
-When the disc is highly optically thick, given that the opacity is dominated by the well-mixed small dust grains, then (see Section \ref{sec:methodsSpectrum}):
+When the disc is highly optically thick, given that the opacity is dominated by the well-mixed small dust grains, then (see Sect. \ref{sec:methodsSpectrum}):

-Since the small grains do not evolve in size, their opacity is fixed.
-Moreover, since there is a traffic jam, dust and water vapour are transported at the same rate and hence $\Sigma_{\rm H_2O}/\Sigma_{\rm dust}$ is the same inside the snowline as when the water was in the ice phase outside the snowline.
+Since the small grains do not evolve in size, then their opacity is fixed.
+Moreover, since there is a traffic jam, then dust and water vapour are transported at the same rate and hence $\Sigma_{\rm H_2O}/\Sigma_{\rm dust}$ is the same inside the snow line as when the water was in the ice phase outside the snow line.
 Hence, this ratio is mainly set by the initial water ice abundance on the dust grains, which we assumed to be a constant throughout the disc.
-As discussed in Section \ref{sec:elementalBudgets}, observations of ices in protostellar envelopes and molecular clouds typically imply a value 2-3 times lower, while models predict one 2-3 times higher if all oxygen goes into \ce{H2O} ice.
+As discussed in Sect. \ref{sec:elementalBudgets}, observations of ices in protostellar envelopes and molecular clouds typically imply a value 2-3 times lower, while models predict one 2-3 times higher if all oxygen goes into \ce{H2O} ice.
 Therefore, for example, if the discs uniformly inherit the typical protostellar values, then the observed column would be lower by this factor.
 Nevertheless, this value can serve as a benchmark.
 If the column densities are much higher, it implies either a loss of inner disc dust with respect to water, or an increase in the water due to processes unrelated to dust delivery.